-Cryptocurrency exit scams have made off with almost $100 million: report
+Cryptocurrency exit scams steal almost $100 million

 A recent exit scam in China raised a whopping US$60 million, making it the largest ICO exit scam to date.